raspberrypilearning/grandpa-scarer/README.md

 ## Steps

 1. Setting up your Raspberry Pi
-1. Creating a magnetic latch
+1. Setting up a servo
-1. Making a surface speaker
+1. Making sounds with a 3.5mm speaker
 1. Code

 ## Worksheet & included files